 Business and the overall life changes caused by the coronavirus are hard to endure.
 Unexpected events are experienced by many parties, including companies and business people.
-On top of that, the economy experiences inflation effect, with the prices of goods and services rising from time to time.
-With price increases in general, when you want to make a transaction, you can only buy goods and services in fewer quantities than before.
+On top of that, the economy experiences an inflation effect, with the prices of goods and services rising from time to time.
+While using an Accounting software can count business expense automatically, but with price increases in general, when you want to make a transaction, you can only buy goods and services in fewer quantities than before.
 Therefore, inflation reduces the purchasing power of money because more money is now needed to buy the same goods as before.

 How does inflation affect your business?

 One of the inflation effect that is negative is the reduction in the value of real money.
 This can affect the company in many ways because the costs for operating business activities increase while margins are getting depressed.
 This often requires businesses to raise prices for customers.